Category: Learning

 Just-In-Time Learning

 Technology has made our lives rapid.
-It has increased our productivity, but it has also transformed our lives progressively busy, making it possible to complete larger volumes of work and meeting new tasks and responsibilities.
-A rapid work life requires a quick learning methodology.
+It has increased our productivity, but it has also transformed our

 Bing, m-learning!

-M-learning is ideal for this speedy life as it provides employees with just-in-time training.
-Short learning courses are learning modules that are no longer than 4-5 minutes can be quickly accessed by the learners to learn or revise the skills while on the job.
+than 4-5 minutes can be quickly accessed by the learners to learn or revise the skills while on the job.

 Higher Completion Rates

 It is high time to sit in front of a screen for long-duration courses.
-M-learning courses are bite-sized, enabling one to complete courses quickly and move on to the next.
-It increases the completion rates as learners are not required to invest a lot of time.
+M-learning courses are bite-sized, enabling one to complete courses quickly

 Higher Engagement

-Social media platforms engage with short visually appealing information, making us customary to receive knowledge or information in a brief and more concentrated way.
-Mobile learning contents are designed in a visually appealing manner, with engaging interactivities.
+Social media platforms engage with short visually appealing information, making us customary to receive knowledge or

 Personalized Learning

-Personalized learning is another learner-centric approach.
-M-learning is popular because it has a learner-centric approach to learning, offering learners freedom and accessibility.
-It is suited for providing learning perfectly customized to the learner’s strengths, needs, skills, and interests.
+suited for providing learning perfectly customized to the learner’s strengths, needs, skills, and interests.

 Edurigo provides users with a microlearning and gamification-based learning experience, along with access to content authoring tools and a cloud-based system.